madmongo1/runb2/README.md

 By default, this project uses Hunter to find and build required dependencies.

-If you would like cmake to find your own dependencies, simply set the following command line option on the initial invocation of `camke`:
+If you would like cmake to find your own dependencies, simply set the following command line option on the initial invocation of `cmake`:

 `-DHUNTER_ENABLED=OFF`